Spelling programs for dyslexic children.

-Difficulty with spelling goes beyond what is required for writing.
-Spelling pattern recognition is a key element in reading fluency.
-It is how the brain recognizes and stores words, eventually turning every word into a sight word.
-For children with dyslexia, spelling difficulties slow down their reading progress -- it impedes reading fluency and then reading comprehension.
-Therefore spelling is an important part of our comprehensive dyslexia help.
+Difficulty with spelling goes beyond use in writing.
+Spelling pattern recognition is how the brain recognizes and stores words, eventually every word becomes a sight word.
+For children with dyslexia, spelling difficulties slows reading fluency and reading comprehension.

 How We Improve Spelling For Dyslexic Children

 - Recognizing patterns.
-Patterns such as the six basic syllable types of English should be taught because they represent vowel sounds in predictable ways.
+Patterns such as the six basic syllable types of English help students recognize vowel sounds in predictable ways.

 - Spelling rules.
 Then comes spelling rules and conventions.